Frequently Asked Questions

 Air Display works by using two different pieces of software, a Host and a Client, which allow your computer to communicate with your chosen display device.

-With Air Display 3, you run the Host on your Mac (the icon will launch into your menubar, near the clock in the top right of your screen) and the Client on the iDevice.
+With the iOS app Air Display 3, you run the Host on your Mac (the icon will launch into your menubar, near the clock in the top right of your screen) and the Client on the iDevice.
 Then plug the iDevice into the Mac to connect.
 It’s that simple.
 The iDevice will connect to your Mac automatically when both the Host and Client app are running and connected through the USB cable.

 What’s new in Air Display 3?